snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_0.md

 3.2 Locate the **SAMPLE_EVENTS_BASE** table that you just created and select it.

-3.3 Click the `Load Table` button to open the Load Data wizard.
+3.3 Click the `Load Data` button to open the Load Data wizard.

 3.4 Select the relevant warehouse from the dropdown list.
 Click `Next`.

 3.5 Within the `Source Files` section select `Load files from your computer` option, and click the `Select Files` button.
-Navigate to the **SAMPLE_EVENTS.csv** and click the `Open` then the `Next` button.
+Navigate to the **SAMPLE_EVENTS.csv** and click the `Upload` then the `Next` button.

-3.6 Create a new File Format with the plus (+) symbol beside the dropdown list and change the following settings for the default csv file formats:
+3.6 Create a new File Format with the plus (+) symbol beside the dropdown list, give it a name and change the following settings of the default csv file formats:
 - `Header lines to skip`= 1
 - `Field optionally enclosed by`= Double Quote

-3.7 Click the `Load button` (no need to alter the Load Options).
+3.7 Click the `Load` button (no need to alter the Load Options).
 Loading should take place within a couple of minutes.

 For more details please check out the official [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html).